pi-star-2025/pi_star/end_of_time.md

 It is just very very very steep.

 The steepness comes from mirror effects.
-Whatever gets us up, gets us down.
-And enhanced via calculus of "teeth", similar to the teeths in our mouths.
+Whatever gets fire light up, gets it down.
+And this is enhanced via calculus of "teeth", similar to the teeth in our mouths.
 The effects slip n slide and dissapear behind the speed of light.
 It turns into a constant ringing 1515151515 effect.

 ...